pr130/correlaid-utils/README.md

 4. Run `cron.R` to set up cron job: `Rscript path/to/cron.R`.
 Check with `crontab -l`
 5. add a `GITHUB_PAT` (GitHub Personal Access Token) to `.Renviron`.
 This is needed for the authentication with GitHub.

+### GitHub Action
+Every morning at 7am, GitHub Actions run to see whether a commit was made to the `all_daily.csv` file.
+If not, then the build fails and I'll get notified via email about the failed pipeline.

 ## mailchimp-welcomemail (not in use anymore)
 This folder contains the code to automatically send out the welcome email to new subscribers to our newsletter once a day.